Black female with straight brown ponytail smiling in office with pen to chin

 Real-world experience in college is one of the secrets to getting ahead academically and professionally.
 Here are some opportunities to help you gain it.

 Student success means more than just getting top grades.
-Today’s grads need to be ready to merge their college degree into a real-world career.
+Today’s grads must be ready to merge their college degree into a real-world career.
 If you start when you’re in college, you’ll be ahead of the game on graduation day.
-Really, there’s no secret to it, but there are so many ways to acquire these experiences that you may simply be unfamiliar with them.
-Class work, labs, research, and extracurricular clubs are just the beginning.
+There’s no secret to it really, but there are so many ways to acquire these experiences that you may simply be unfamiliar with them.
+Classwork, labs, research, and extracurricular clubs are just the beginning.

 The real world expects more than just book smarts.
 Employers want candidates who know how to manage their time, work well on a team, and even lead others.
 Graduating with those skills will enhance everything on your transcript.
 Do you want to go into politics?
 Organize an on-campus debate or head up a major fundraiser.
 Do you see yourself in a corporate corner office?
 Work with school administrators to change or implement new policies to reflect the changing campus climate.
 The following activities are also excellent avenues toward gaining unique—and uniquely applicable—experiences that will serve you well in college and beyond.